-Elective Prerequisite: 8th grade math or EL Algebra Readiness Year-Long 2 credit
+Algebra 1 for ELs (Part 1 and Part 2) Elective Prerequisite: 8th grade math or EL Algebra Readiness Course No. H2011LS, H2012LS Year-Long 2 credits

 This course is for students who are still learning the English language and require native language support or EL supports to understand the required mathematical concepts.
 Students will use algebra as a tool for representing and solving a variety of practical problems.
 Content will involve making connections between Algebra, arithmetic, geometry, as well as probability and statistics in order to attach meaning to abstract concepts.
 Problem-solving skills will be emphasized.
 The use of technology and other EL support methods will be implemented to enhance student learning.
+This course will meet every day on the A/B schedule.